 Legal separation in some states is when married couples are given a legal space away from each other to see if they want to pursue a divorce.
 Couples who don’t believe in actually getting divorced can be “legally separated” for the remainder of their lives.
-If this sounds like a good plan to you and you live in the state of Pennsylvania, you might want to take a closer look.

-Does Legal Separation Exist in Pennsylvania?
+Does Legal Separation Exist?

 How Quickly Can Divorce Occur After Separation?

-Although legal separation doesn’t exist as other states know it, you do have to be separated for an entire year in Pennsylvania before filing for divorce.
+Although legal separation doesn’t exist as other states know it, you do have to be separated for an entire year before filing for divorce.
 During your separation, it’s best if you don’t live with each other and almost essential that you don’t have sexual contact.
 Any of those actions that are typical among married spouses show that you’re not completely separated and could delay that one year time period.
 Your lives have to be completely separate, even if you live in the same house.

 Should You Contact a Lawyer?